bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

 ## More Array Methods

 We already know about and use array methods, .push, .pop, .shift, .unshift, and .length.
-But there are a lot more methods avaialble to us natively on an array.
+But there are a lot more methods available to us natively on an array.
 The methods we are going to talk about here are called higher order methods, because they take callbacks as arguments.

 ### .forEach